Community Integration through Cooperative Education | St. Clair College

 • Ability to manage transportation to the College and to the field placement

-• Supplementary Application Package for Community Integration through Cooperative Education (CICE)
+• Completion of a Supplementary Application Package for Community Integration through Cooperative Education (CICE)

 Important Information